 9. Buffalo used to be one of the wealthiest cities in U.S.

-In the early 1900’s, Buffalo had more millionaires per capita than any other city in the United States!
+This was one of the most surprising Buffalo facts I learned: In the early 1900’s, Buffalo had more millionaires per capita than any other city in the United States!
 That was around the time when Buffalo was an important railroad hub and stop along the trade route from East to West, plus the largest grain-milling center in the United States.
 When the St Lawrence Seaway was opened, replacing the Erie Canal as the most significant waterway in the region, and Amtrak rerouted trains to nearby Depew, the steel industry and grain milling declined and consequently, Buffalo’s prosperity dropped.
 But you can still see many of the millionaire’s mansions along Delaware Avenue, which was known as Millionaires Row back in the day.